 SUPA received funding from the Scottish Funding Council to compete for, and participate in, European funding.
 The purpose of the funding, known as PEER, has been to enable SUPA:

-- to engage and build partnerships with industry, particularly (but not exclusively) Scottish SMEs
+to engage and build partnerships with industry, particularly (but not exclusively) Scottish SMEs, and

 PEER funding has been successfully used to support pre-proposal consortium meetings across Europe and to attend networking events and call development events such as Photonics 21 meetings.
 We have also used PEER funding to help pay for consultant support.
 To date, 50% of proposals using PEER funded consultant support have been successful (versus 14% overall and 20% in the ICT theme).
 A number of funded projects have resulted from this support, the total value is currently around four million Euros, bringing around one million pounds into Scotland (one third to universities and two thirds to Scottish SMEs).